lsug/lsug.github.io/_drafts/workshop-run-scalac-run.md

 This workshop involves an unwieldy amount of tools.

-Please come with the following tools installed, as we won't have time to set these up within the workshop.

 You will make your life much, much easier if you install these tools before the workshop.
 Rory Graves has kindly put together some [setup instructions](https://docs.google.com/document/d/1-Tq3wpqHgH8XIIM2noolVZWs2ENSOZhccS-TkFSdNIs/edit#).
+There are also setup instructions for [ArchLinux](#archlinux-setup) and [MacOS](#macos-setup) below.

 If you have any problems, please ask on the Gitter channel.
 We'll be very happy to help.

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)